Neeqstock/VecchioGPT/README.md

 - Clipboard Integration: Easily generate prompts which include the contents of your system clipboard.
 - Customization: Easily create custom prompts to cover a wide range of use cases, using an extremely easy syntax.
 - Sharing: Prompts are saved in JSON files which can be easily shared.
-- Workflow Efficiency: Use a designated hotkey to call VecchioGPT, and the user-defined prompt is executed, with the output conveniently pasted into the clipboard.
+- Workflow Efficiency: Use a designated hotkey to call VecchioGPT, and the user-defined prompt is executed with the output conveniently pasted into the clipboard.
 - Interactive GUI: A cross-platform graphical user interface provides a user-friendly way to select and customize prompts.

 Extras

-- Voice command: Call a voice prompt with/without using your clipboard contents as context (using OpenAI Whisper)
+- Voice command: Call a voice prompt with/without using your clipboard contents as context (using OpenAI Whisper).
-- Read aloud: Speak the contents of your clipboard (using OpenAI TTS)
+- Read aloud: Speak the contents of your clipboard (using OpenAI TTS).

 Use cases